Sponge Bathing your Baby

 - Start by washing your baby's face and head.
-Keep him wrapped in a blanket while you wash his face and head.
+Keep your baby wrapped in a blanket while you wash his or her face and head.
 Use a wet washcloth to wash behind and around your baby's ears.
-Clean his neck, making sure to wash under the skin folds.
-Gently clean his eyelids with a damp cotton ball or pad.
+Clean your baby's neck, making sure to wash under the skin folds.
+Gently clean his or her eyelids with a damp cotton ball or pad.
 Wash your baby's head and hair 1 to 2 times a week with a gentle shampoo.
-Rinse his head with a wet washcloth to get rid of all the shampoo.
+Rinse his or her head with a wet washcloth to get rid of all the shampoo.
 Pat your baby's face and head dry before continuing on with the bath.

 - Wash the rest of your baby's body.
-Start by washing his chest.
-Clean between his fingers and toes.
+Start by washing his or her chest.
+Clean between his or her fingers and toes.
 Wash your baby's genitals and bottom last.

 - Rinse the soap off and dry your baby.
 Soap left on your baby's skin can be irritating, so be sure to rinse off all of the soap.
-You can rinse your baby by squeezing water onto his skin.
-Pat him dry, and wrap him in a blanket.
-Do not rub his skin dry.
-Use gentle baby lotion to keep his skin moist.
-Dress your baby as soon as he is dry.
+You can rinse your baby by squeezing water onto his or her skin.
+Pat your baby dry, and wrap him or her in a blanket.
+Do not rub his or her skin dry.
+Use gentle baby lotion to keep his or her skin moist.
+Dress your baby as soon as he or she is dry.

 How do I clean my baby's umbilical cord?

-- Ask your healthcare provider if you should sponge bathe or tub bathe your baby while his umbilical cord is still attached.
+- Ask a healthcare provider if you should sponge bathe or tub bathe your baby while his or her umbilical cord is still attached.